 - Learning everything you can about everyday life on a boat

-We’ll talk about the above and other unexpected realities of living aboard and transitioning from land to a cruising lifestyle.
+We’ll share answers to tackling the above areas and other unexpected realities of living aboard and transitioning from land to a cruising lifestyle.

-Browse guides for getting started living on a boat.
+Browse guides for getting started cruising on a boat.